-^{}From September pupils will be permitted to purchase equipment from the library using their bank/debit cards but they will not be able to use Apple Pay in line with our mobile phone policy.
+A 30-minute same day detention will be issued to pupils who do not have the correct equipment in class (without a valid reason).
+Pupils will be permitted to purchase equipment from the library using their bank/debit cards but they will not be able to use Apple Pay in line with our mobile phone policy.
+Family group leaders will also check equipment regularly.